Why is my website not ranking?

 So if you have an abundance of foreign TLDs linking to your site, it’d be wise for you to consider removing them from your backlink portfolio.

-To find out if you do have foreign TLDs (and how many), just go to your Backlinks module in Monitor Backlinks and find the TLD/IP column:
+To find out if you do have foreign TLDs (and how many), just go to Your Links module in Monitor Backlinks and find the TLD/IP column:

 If the TLD has a flag that’s different from your own country’s, then it’s coming from a foreign TLD.